 (b) an application, under section 413(1) of the Corporations Act, for an order in relation to the reconstruction of a Part 5.1 body, or Part 5.1 bodies, or the amalgamation of 2 or more Part 5.1 bodies.

-(2) Unless the Court otherwise orders, the plaintiff must publish a notice of the hearing of the application.
+(2) Unless the Court otherwise orders, the plaintiff must publish a notice of the hearing of the application —

+(a) for an application in relation to one Part 5.1 body — in a daily newspaper circulating generally in the State or Territory where the Part 5.1 body has its principal, or last known, place of business; or

+(b) for an application in relation to 2 or more Part 5.1 bodies — in a daily newspaper circulating generally in each State or Territory where any of the Part 5.1 bodies has its principal, or last known, place of business.

 (3) The notice must be —

 (a) in accordance with Form 6; and